KOSASIH/PromoteOneself/README.md

  - players.yml

 ### The config.yml File:
-The config.yml defines aims and targets, as well as the following plugin settings:
+The config.yml file defines aims and targets, as well as the following plugin settings:
  - detectKills - Whether the plugin should listen for player kills or not (true: the plugin listens for kills; false: the plugin doesn't listen for kills)
- - watchCommands -
+ - watchCommands - This specifies whether the plugin should listen to commands for other plugins when checking 'command' type aims or not (true: the plugin watched commands; false: the plugin doesn;t watch commands)
  - allowSigns - Whether the plugin should allow signs or not (true: the plugin allows signs; false: the plugin ignores all signs)
  - resetPointsAfterEachPromotion - Whether the plugin should automatically reset the player's point count for point type aims after each promotion or not (this has no effect on the points system of the 'PlayerPoints plugin') (true: the points total is reset; false: the points total is carried on after each target is completed)
  - updateUsernames - Whether the plugin should update the usernames listed under UUIDs or not (true: usernames are updated; false: usernames are not updated)
  - startInPromotionTree - Whether players should start off with a target or not (true: players start off with a target; false: players start off with no target)
  - lowestRankThatCanManuallyApproveAims - This is a string that is used only in plugin player messages that states the name of the lowest rank that server operators have decided can approve aims manually
  - defaultPoints - The integer number of points that players start off with (this has nothing to do with 'PlayerPoints' plugin points)
+ - commands - This is a list of commands with arguments that the plugin will watch for when dealing with 'command' type aims
+ - defaultTarget - This is the default target that players start on when they first join the promotion tree

 Aims are defined in this file in the section called 'aims'.
-An example aim is shown below:
+An example 'aims' section is shown below:
 ```yaml
 aims:
   aim1: